Them's the Brakes: Writing

 On Jackie's return during Shauna's hallucination, Sophie Nélisse explained, "I think it's just a metaphor that your demons will haunt you forever until you've made peace with it.
 [Shauna] still holds a lot of grief and a lot of guilt for Jackie's death.
 She feels extremely responsible, even though it wasn't fully her fault, and she can't forgive herself for those events.
 So, I think, obviously, the demons keep chasing her is the reason why she also sees her son in her dream."

 Casting

-Besides bringing Ella Purnell back for the hallucination sequence, the episode also features a voice cameo by Vincent Pastore, who voices a talking llama in Akilah's hallucination.
+Besides bringing Ella Purnell back for the hallucination sequence, the episode also features a voice cameo by Vincent Pastore (in his final television role before his passing in 2026) who voices a talking llama in Akilah's hallucination.
 Lisco said, "We wanted that New York Brooklyn mobster type of accent.
 But it's basically like the llama and the animals that she allegedly loves are delivering this message that these screams are for her — as she gets sucked down into the earth by the very blackberry vines that she's been having a delightful time eating.
 The signs are not good."